franko/gsl-shell/doc/user-manual/linalg.rst

    Returns the inverse of the matrix m.

+.. function:: det(m)

+   Returns the determinant of the matrix m.

 .. function:: solve(A, b)

    Solve the square system A x = b where A is a square matrix, b